Max Muncy Player Props: Dodgers vs. Rockies

 Max Muncy At The Plate

-- Among qualified hitters, he ranks 142nd in batting average, while his on-base percentage ranks 68th and he is 33rd in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 142nd, his on-base percentage ranks 62nd, and he is 30th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.